oasisprotocol/docs/docs/dapp/opl/frontend.md

 ![Confirm new poll](../images/opl/confirm-new-poll.png)

-Voting on a ballot issues a request to the Enclave contract.
+Voting on a ballot issues a request to the *enclave* contract.

 ![Vote on ballot](../images/opl/vote-on-ballot.png)